ehamiter/jid/README.md

 |:------:|:--------:|
 | ![Forest](screenshots/theme-forest.png) | ![Midnight](screenshots/theme-midnight.png) |

 **Midnight** is a privacy-focused theme with very dim text, designed for use in public spaces where you want to minimize screen visibility from a distance.
+When combined with focus mode (`Cmd+.`), non-current lines are also ROT13 obfuscated—making your text unreadable to anyone glancing at your screen.

 ## Configuration